megahertz/mongo-backup-alpine/README.md

 #### Volumes
-The image writes backups to /data/backup, so you need to mount this path on host machine to store backups.
+The image writes backups to /data/backup, so you need to mount this path on a host machine to store backups.

 #### Environment variables: